GSA, MCRT, SRT, and Sludge Age

 In Table No. 1 the MCRT was calculated by using the MLSS concentration entering the secondary clarifier from the bioreactor.
 A full explanation of this approach is provided below, as described by "Method 4."

-In Figure No. 3 you can see a distribution fit generated using @Risk for 193 SRT values for an industrial wastewater system.
+In Figure No. 3 you can see a distribution fit generated using @Risk (software program from Palisade) for 193 SRT values for an industrial wastewater system.
 The maximum SRT in the data set is 28 days, with 85% of the SRT values falling between 7 and 20 days.

 Figure No. 3: @Risk Distribution Fit for SRT Data